Welcome to the South’s oldest cultural institution.

 – David McCullough

-In celebration of our 275th year, we invite visitors, guests, and passers-by to stop in and experience the South’s oldest cultural institution first-hand during CLS Open House Week.
-A special Anniversary Exhibit will be on display for the occasion, plus nibbles and bites to share on offer.
-And, on Wednesday, we’ll host an exclusive morning program documenting one historian’s journey to rescue a troop of Revolutionary heroes from obscurity by sharing the story of their unique lives and accomplishments.
+In celebration of our 275th year, we invited visitors, guests, and passers-by to stop in and experience the South’s oldest cultural institution first-hand during CLS Open House Week in March, 2023.
+A special Anniversary Exhibit created for this occasion will remain on display in the Main Reading Room.

 Through the generous funding of The Garvey Family Trust Fund and in partnership with the College of Charleston’s Public History Master’s program, extensive resources were uncovered in our collections relevant to Native American history in South Carolina.
-Explore this link to our LibGuide which compiles information for locals seeking to learn more about their heritage.
+Explore our LibGuide, which compiles information for locals seeking to learn more about their heritage.